alioshr/Alioshr/README.md

 - 🔭 I’m currently working an API with Express.js/MongoDb, applying TDD, DDD & SOLID
-- 🌱 I’m currently learning NetCore
+- 🌱 I’m currently preparing my study-cases & projects into a portfolio
 - 👯 I’m looking to collaborate on Open source
 - 🤔 I’m looking for help with Project Management
 - 💬 Ask me about Anything